mcidclan/psp-media-engine-custom-core/README.md

 The main idea is simply to make the native kernel/core functions of the media engine available to homebrew developers.

 Additionally, the library comes with some custom functions and processes to ease the use and integration of the Media Engine into homebrew projects.
-It provides a Media Engine Core Mapper (meCoreMapper) and a Media Engine Custom Library (meLib).
+It provides a Media Engine Core Mapper (meCoreMapper), a Media Engine Custom Library (meLib) and a Virtual Mobile Engine Custom Library (vmeLib).

-The media engine core is loaded at address 0x88300000, however depending on the device model, it is loaded from a different image which means that addresses are not the same for models prior to the slim.
+The Media Engine Core is loaded at address 0x88300000, however depending on the device model, it is loaded from a different image which means that addresses are not the same for models prior to the slim.
 As a solution, we have several static correspondence tables and the code will select the table corresponding to our device before launching the Media Engine.

 **Note:** This is a work in progress, and the mapping table for newer device generations is evolving faster than for older ones.